Electronic Throttle Body

 - Meet or exceed OE specifications for fit, form, and function

-Most popular Electronic Throttle Body products
+Most Common Electronic Throttle Body Products

 How does an ETB work?

 Throttle position sensors sitting atop the unit next to the control gears transmit butterfly valve positioning in real time to the ECU.
 This new way of function allows seamless consistency of function across all road conditions (temperature, altitude, vehicle load, etc.)